 Photographing Giant Australian Cuttlefish… The annual aggregation in Whyalla is for me right up there with the best underwater photography experiences you can have!

-There are very few places where you can consistently get as close to the intense action.
+There are very few other places where you can consistently get as close to such intense action.
 And yet be almost completely ignored as the cuttlefish focus on why they are there.
 Which is basically sexual reproduction and the propagation of the species.

 The hardest part about getting good images at the Whyalla aggregation is actually getting in and out of the water.
 Because of the rocky terrain – plus it has to be said that the water is cold…